-The Board of Directors has five Standing Committees that review and discuss documents that are subsequently sent to the Board for approval.
-All 14 Chairs of the Board of Directors are members of each of the Standing Committees.
+The Board of Executive Directors has five Standing Committees that review and discuss documents.
+This task of the Committees is based on an Annual Work Program.
+All fourteen Chairs of the Board of Executive Directors are members of each of the Standing Committees.

 In accordance with the Access to Information Policy, effective 1 January 2011, the Bank makes public the following records of the Board of Executive Directors: